rodelrebucas/ops-cheat-sheet/kubernetes/README.md

     eval $(minikube docker-env -u).

 ### **TERMS**
+*Minikube* is a lightweight Kubernetes implementation that creates a VM on your local machine and deploys a simple cluster containing only one node.
+[Source](https://kubernetes.io/docs/tutorials/kubernetes-basics/create-cluster/cluster-intro/)

 a. *Kubernetes Pod* is a group of one or more Containers, tied together for the purposes of administration and networking.